marcos-pereira/ees-projekt/install-extras/README.txt

 #endif

 bricxcc_src_33719.zip :
+This file is used in step 4 of the nxtOSEK installation in Linux (http://lejos-osek.sourceforge.net/installation_linux.htm).
-In step 4, build bricxcc froum source and use this .zip files
+In step 4, build bricxcc froum source and use this .zip files (http://sourceforge.net/projects/bricxcc/files/bricxcc_source/bricxcc%203.3.7.19/)